project-undefined/NextOnion/README.md

 And if the server receives it within the next 1-2 milestones on the network, then it will confirm with the sender.  (might be changed as I learn more about how IOTA works)

-If it does not, then it will tell the sender to again and repeat this until the data is successfully sent.
+If it does not, then it will tell the sender to again repeat this until the data is successfully sent.

 The result is, no node knows who actually sent the original message.

-The only possible metadata that can be collected is when the observer connects to the network, which is practically useless because all it does is read all events/messages from the network.
+The only possible metadata that can be collected is when and how long the observer connects to the network and how long.

 The node the observer is connected to does not know which data the observer is using, so it is unidentifiable.

-Plus, the observer can be masked as a regular spammer; therefore, further helping it stay anonymous.

 The observer is also in charge of reading incoming messages from other users.